-436-030-0135 Reconsideration Procedure
+436-030-0135 Reconsideration Procedure (Temporary Rule)

-- (1) Within 14 days from the date of the director's notice of the start of the reconsideration proceeding, the insurer must provide the director and the worker or the worker's attorney, in chronological order by document date, all documents pertaining to the claim which include, but are not limited to the complete medical record and all official action and notices on the claim. - (2) The request for reconsideration and all other information submitted to the director by any party during the reconsideration process must be copied to all interested parties.
-Failure to comply with this requirement may result in the information not being included as part of the record on reconsideration. - (3) The director maywill issue an order rescinding a Notice of Closure when the director if any of the following apply: finds, upon reconsideration:
+(1) Within 14 days from the date of the director's notice of the start of the reconsideration proceeding, the insurer must provide the director and the worker or the worker's attorney, or the beneficiary or beneficiary's attorney if the request was made by the beneficiary, in chronological order by document date, all documents pertaining to the claim which include, but are not limited to, the complete medical record and all official action and notices on the claim.

+(2) The request for reconsideration and all other information submitted to the director by any party during the reconsideration process must be copied to all interested parties.
+Failure to comply with this requirement may result in the information not being included as part of the record on reconsideration.

+(3) The director may issue an order rescinding a Notice of Closure if any of the following apply:

+(a) The claim wasis not closed as prescribed by rule.

+(b) In a claim closed under ORS 656.268(1)(a), the worker was not medically stationary at the time of claim closure.

+Statutory authority: ORS 656.726, and 1999 OR Laws Chapter 313 Statutes implemented: ORS 656.268 (2015 Enrolled SB 371), and 1999 OR Laws Chapter 313 Hist: Amended 2/17/04 as WCD Admin.
+Order 04-052, eff.
+2/29/04 Amended 5/21/15 as Admin.
+Order 15-059, eff.
+5/21/15 (Temp)

-- (a) The claim is not closed as prescribed by rule.
-The claim was closed prematurely because the worker's accepted condition(s) was not medically stationary and the claim did not qualify for closure under ORS 656.268(1)(a); or - (b) The claim was not closed according to the requirements of these rules and ORS 656.268(1)(b) or (c).
-In a claim closed under ORS 656.268(1)(a), the worker was not medically stationary at the time of claim closure. - (c) In a claim closed under ORS 656.268(1)(a) or 656.268(1)(b), the claim was closed without sufficient information to determine the extent of permanent disability under OAR 436-030-0020(2). - (d) In a claim closed under ORS 656.268(1)(c), the claim was not closed in strict compliance with OAR 436-030-0034. - (4) When a worker has requested and cashed a lump sum payment, under ORS 656.230, of an award granted by a Notice of Closure, the director will not consider the adequacy of that award in a reconsideration proceeding. - (5) When a new condition is accepted after a prior claim closure, and the newly accepted condition is subsequently closed, the director and the parties may mutually agree to consolidate requests for review of the closures into one reconsideration proceeding, provided the director has jurisdiction and neither of the closures have become final by operation of law. - (6) The reconsideration order may affirm, reduce, or increase the compensation awarded by the Notice of Closure. - (7) After the reconsideration order has been issued and before the end of the 30-day appeal period for the order on reconsideration, if a party discovers that additional documents were not provided by the opposing party in accordance with this rule, the Order on Reconsideration may be abated and withdrawn to give the party an opportunity to respond to the new information.
+(c) In a claim closed under ORS 656.268(1)(a) or 656.268(1)(b), the claim was closed without sufficient information to determine the extent of permanent disability under OAR 436-030-0020(2).

+(d) In a claim closed under ORS 656.268(1)(c), the claim was not closed in strict compliance with OAR 436-030-0034.

+(4) When a worker has requested and cashed a lump sum payment, under ORS 656.230, of an award granted by a Notice of Closure, the director will not consider the adequacy of that award in a reconsideration proceeding.

+(5) When a new condition is accepted after a prior claim closure, and the newly accepted condition is subsequently closed, the director and the parties may mutually agree to consolidate requests for review of the closures into one reconsideration proceeding, provided the director has jurisdiction and neither of the closures have become final by operation of law.

+(6) The reconsideration order may affirm, reduce, or increase the compensation awarded by the Notice of Closure.

+(7) After the reconsideration order has been issued and before the end of the 30-day appeal period for the order on reconsideration, if a party discovers that additional documents were not provided by the opposing party in accordance with this rule, the Order on Reconsideration may be abated and withdrawn to give the party an opportunity to respond to the new information.

-Hist: Amended 11/1/07 as WCD Admin.
-Order 07-059, eff.
-1/2/08 Amended 12-1-2009 as WCD Admin.
+Statutory authority: ORS 656.726 Statutes implemented: ORS 656.268 (2015 Enrolled SB 371) Hist: Amended 12-1-2009 as WCD Admin.
 Order 09-056 eff.
 1-1-2010 Amended 1/29/15 as Admin.
 Order 15-052, eff.
-3/1/15
+3/1/15 Amended 5/21/15 as Admin.
+Order 15-059, eff.
+5/21/15 (Temp)

-436-030-0145 Reconsideration Time Frames and Postponements
+436-030-0145 Reconsideration Time Frames and Postponements (Temporary Rule)